haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 Now inspect each cluster in turn and check if histidine 90 of E2A is in close proximity to another histidine of HPR.

-<a class="prompt prompt-question">Based on this analysis, which cluster fits biological information the mos does satisfy best the biological information?
+<a class="prompt prompt-question">Based on this analysis, which cluster fits available the biological information best?
 Is this cluster also the best ranked one?</a>

 <hr>
 ## Comparison with the reference structure